DanielHakim98/Project-Etch-A-Sketch/README.md

 Website link: https://danielhakim98.github.io/Project-Etch-A-Sketch/

 30/9/21:
--Just playing around with DOM features and CSS grid.
+*Just playing around with DOM features and CSS grid.
--Add buttons to allow reset grid, allow color and erase grid.
+*Add buttons to allow reset grid, allow color and erase grid.

 1/10/21:
--Add raibownism to the game.and color,rainbow,erase only use inline style.
+*Add raibownism to the game.and color,rainbow,erase only use inline style.